marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 **Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, the founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
 The introductory video for the series is available on his <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">Youtube</a> channel.

-This lab will provide an environment for the practical application of core security concepts, and I will also be installing Cisco Packet Tracer, which serves as an additional resource for understanding key networking fundamentals.
+This lab will provide an environment for the practical application of core security concepts, and because of this, I will also be installing Cisco Packet Tracer, which will serve as an additional resource for understanding key networking fundamentals.

 I would like to extend my gratitude to Francois for creating this incredible project!
 I will be updating this write-up as more labs are introduced.